 1. What do the terms CDMA and GSM mean?

-CDMA and GSM networks are two types of cellular phone networks and generally if you have a device made for one, it can't be used on the other.
+CDMA and GSM are two types of cellular phone networks and, generally, if you have a device made for one, then it can't be used on the other.
 In the US, Sprint®* and Verizon run on CDMA networks while AT&T and T-Mobile run on GSM networks.

 When someone says “unlocked” in reference to a smartphone, they’re probably talking about a GSM device.
 It's also easier to move GSM phones from one carrier to another whereas it's much harder (and sometimes impossible) to do that for CDMA devices.

 2. Do I need a new SIM card if I want to use a GSM device on Ting?

 Yup.
 No matter where you're coming from (i.e. AT&T, T-Mobile, Sprint, Verizon, or elsewhere), you need a new Ting GSM X1 SIM card (which can break into mini, micro, and nano sizes).